idaholab/moose/modules/geochemistry/doc/content/modules/geochemistry/theory/gwb_diff.md

 - A `close_before_precipitating` flag can be added to the [TimeIndependentReactionSolver](AddTimeIndependentReactionSolverAction.md).
 - A `prevent_precipitation_on` input can be added to the [TimeDependentReactionSolver](AddTimeDependentReactionSolverAction.md).
 It is an `AuxVariable`: when it is 1.0 (the default) then precipitation of minerals specified in `prevent_precipitation` is prevented, otherwise precipitates can form (ie, the `prevent_precipitation` list is ignored).
 - Both of these involve simple manipulations of the `_prevent_precipitation` data of the `GeochemicalSolver`.

-## Setting bulk composition with kinetic species

-When kinetic species are present in the problem, the initial bulk mole composition constraint must include the mole number present in the kinetic species.
-This is different from GWB, in which the bulk mole number is refers to the species in the solution without the kinetic species.
-A good example (that includes further discussion) is found on the [kinetic dissolution of albite](kinetic_albite.md) page.

-## Temperature dependence

-### Special temperature

-Inspecting the [tests and examples](geochemistry_tests_and_examples.md) will reveal that the flag `piecewise_linear_interpolation` is frequently set true in the [GeochemicalModelDefinition](GeochemicalModelDefinition.md).
-This is because that at the special temperatures 0, 25, 60, 100 150, 200, 250 and 300$^{\circ}$C, GWB does not perform a fourth-order least-squares fit to the equilibrium-constant data.
-Instead, it uses the data exactly as tabulated in the database file.

-### High temperatures

-In all benchmarks run, the `geochemistry` module results agree exactly with GWB when the temperature is less than roughly 150$^{\circ}$C.  However, the results sometimes differ above this value.
-The small discrepancies are probably due to slightly different interpolations of equilibrium constants, although it is difficult to be completely sure without having access to the GWB code.

-## Stoichiometric ionic strength

-The GWB software calculates the stoichiometric ionic strength (for computing the water activity via the Debye-Huckel model) using the Cl$^{-}$ molality only.
-Hence, most of the [tests and examples](geochemistry_tests_and_examples.md) use the flag `stoichiometric_ionic_str_using_Cl_only = true`.

 !bibtex bibliography